bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 postdescription: "An short and simple guide to git and github, and why you should use them."

-titletag: "Why Version Control: A Simple Git Tutorial"
+titletag: "A Simple Git Tutorial: Why and How to use Version Control"

 description: "A short and simple guide and tutorial to Git and GitHub, and why you should use them.
-Git is a program used to manage source code, and GitHub is a platform for storing projects that use Git."
+If you need a short and concise git guide, read this."

 keywords: "git, github, what is github, what is git, how to use git, how to use github, simple, git guide, git tutorial, github tutorial, version control, source management, simple git tutorial, learn git, branch"
 ---